arcus/education_modules/regular_expressions_basics/regular_expressions_basics.md

 * [RegExr](https://regexr.com/) has helpful teaching aids, including a hover-over explainer that allows you to investigate matches, and a way to look at complex nested elements (for instance, a range of characters inside square brackets inside a capturing group) in a visual way.
 * [RegEx Testing](https://www.regextester.com/) has a clean, simple interface and a library of popular regular expressions to start with.

-For learning more about regular expressions, consider:

-* [Regular-Expressions.info](https://www.regular-expressions.info/) is a compact and comprehensive handbook that includes much more information than we could convey in this module.
-It does seem to want readers to download or buy particular products, but if you ignore that aspect, the website is quite useful.
-Their [quick reference](https://www.regular-expressions.info/refquick.html), for example, is great to keep nearby while writing regex!
-* The [Wikipedia page for regular expressions](https://en.wikipedia.org/wiki/Regular_expression) is quite good and delves into the history of regular expressions as well as some of its mathematical qualities.

 Wondering about Unicode character ranges?

 * Check out Wikipedia's [list of Unicode characters](https://en.wikipedia.org/wiki/List_of_Unicode_characters) to copy/paste characters you're not sure how to type (like ǔ or Ǣ or Ƣ) and to see the beginning and ending characters for ranges you'd like to include in patterns.